On the convergence of projective-simulation-based reinforcement learning in Markov decision processes: Projective Simulation

 A variety of different update rules are discussed in App~\ref{app:glow} and compared with other RL methods in App~\ref{app:comp}.
 In the following, we will focus on the standard update used in \cite{Bri12,Mau15,Melnikov2018}.
 The update rules for the $h$-value and the glow value are given by:

-The update of the $h$-value consists, similarly to a Master equation, of a gain and a loss term.
+The update of the $h$-value consists, in the language used in the context of Master equations, of a gain and a loss term.
 The parameter for the loss term is called damping parameter and is denoted by $\gamma$ $\!\in$ $\![0,1]$.
-The parameter for the gain term is called glow parameter and is denoted by $\eta$ $\!\in$ $\![0,1]$.
+The parameter for the gain term is called glow parameter \cite{Mau15} and is denoted by $\eta$ $\!\in$ $\![0,1]$.
 In particular, $\eta$ $\!=$ $\!1$ recovers the original PS as introduced in \cite{Bri12}.
 Finally, $\delta_{t}$ $\!:=$ $\!\delta_{s,s_t}\delta_{a,a_t}=\delta_{(s,a),(s_t,a_t)}$ denotes the Kronecker delta symbol, which becomes 1 if the respective $(s,a)$-pair is visited at cycle $t$, and is otherwise 0.
 The agent's policy is defined as the set of all conditional probabilities (i.e., transition probabilities in the ECM clip network)

 of selecting action $a_j$ when in state $s_i$ and is here described in terms of some given function $\Pi$.
 Examples of $\Pi$ which have been used or discussed in the context of PS are an identity function \cite{Bri12,Mau15},